oikos-cash/oikos-docs-bsc/content/contracts/Issuer.md

 ## Description

 This contract does all the heavy lifting of issuing and burning `sUSD`.
-It's used primarily to reduce the size of the `Synthetix` contract
+It's used primarily to reduce the size of the `Oikos` contract

 **Source:** [Issuer.sol](https://github.com/oikos-cash/oikos-bsc/blob/master/contracts/Issuer.sol)